chiatsekuo/stroke_prediction/README.md

 This is an interative web app to predict stroke.

 ### Usage &
-- pip install streamlit
+- Install *streamlit* on your local machine by `pip install streamlit`.
-- To run the app, simply run the command: `streamlit run app.py`
+- To run the app, simply run the command: `streamlit run app.py`.

+The web app should look like the screenshots below.
+You may tweak the values at the sidebars to try out different factors that might cause stroke.
 ![alt text](https://github.com/chiatsekuo/stroke_prediction/blob/main/screenshots/landing_page.PNG "app landing page")
 ![alt text](https://github.com/chiatsekuo/stroke_prediction/blob/main/screenshots/second_scroll.PNG "app landing page")